MechMicroMan/DefDAP/docs/source/papers.rst

 Papers
 ========

-Here is a list of papers which have use the DefDAP Python library.
+Here is a list of papers which have used the DefDAP Python library.

 2023
 ------